 Terminal Value = Final Year Net Operating Income / Terminal Cap Rate

 For example, suppose that a property is estimated to have final year net operating income of $500,000 and a terminal cap rate of 7% (based on sales of comparable properties).
 In this scenario, the property has a terminal value of $7.1MM ($500,000 / 7%).
-Once this value is known, the second reason for the terminal cap rate’s importance becomes clear.
+Once the terminal value is known, the second reason for the terminal cap rate’s importance becomes clear.

 With the terminal value, real estate investors can calculate profitability metrics like the internal rate of return (IRR), equity multiple, and net present value of a future income stream with a given discount rate.
 In short, the terminal cap rate – and the resulting terminal value – is needed to get a full picture of a real estate investment’s potential performance.